England Study Abroad Program at the University of Kent

-Accommodation in Keynes College is offered on a bed and bistro basis, which includes breakfast and dinner.
-All of the colleges have dining facilities on their premises.
+Dining facilities are located throughout the campus.
+Accommodation in Keynes College and Beckett Court are offered on a bed and bistro basis, which includes breakfast and dinner.

-Student flats are self-catering.
+Student flats and Darwin College are self-catering.
 Students are expected to provide their own cooking utensils, pots and pans, and cutlery.

 Is my housing included in the program fee?